JarbesGoldoni/NodeReactProject/server/README.md

 ## Features

 - Express server with CORS enabled
-- Reading and writing JSON data to and from a text file
+- Reading and writing JSON data to and from a JSON file
 - Basic error handling
 - RESTful API with GET and POST methods